Prompt, Expert Treatment for Stroke Patients

 Gold Plus Achievement Award for Stroke Care

-For the eighth consecutive year, Manatee Memorial Hospital has received the Stroke Gold Plus Performance Achievement Award from the American Heart Association/American Stroke Association's Get With The Guidelines® program.
+For the ninth consecutive year, Manatee Memorial Hospital has received the Stroke Gold Plus Performance Achievement Award from the American Heart Association/American Stroke Association's Get With The Guidelines® program.
 An in-hospital program for improving stroke care, Get With The Guidelines® promotes consistent adherence to the latest scientific treatment guidelines.
 Manatee Memorial has also been awarded the associations' Stroke Gold Performance Achievement Award every year since 2006.

 A Full Continuum of Care